Vancouver Showcase

 The Vancouver Showcase was a men's and women's college basketball tournament that was first played in November 18 through 20, 2018 at the Vancouver Convention Centre in Vancouver, British Columbia, Canada.
 Four men's and eight women's teams participated in the tournament.
-The event moved to Victoria, B.C. for 2019 after the loss of local support in Vancouver.
+The event moved to Victoria, British ColumbiaV for 2019 after the loss of local support in Vancouver.